JeromeVigne/InfraAsCode-introduction/03_CICD_with_ARM_and_AzDevOps/README.md

 Now that you have invested time in making sure all your deployments are defined with immutable and declarative artifacts, you need to think about a strategy to automate the deployment of the aforementioned artifacts.

-There are many tools for Continuous Integration (CI) and Continuous Deployment (CD), if you have started going the ARM route because you are targeting Azure, it is a natural fir to use Azure DevOps for CI and CD.
+There are many tools for Continuous Integration (CI) and Continuous Deployment (CD), if you have started going the ARM route because you are targeting Azure, it is a natural fit to use Azure DevOps for CI and CD.

 In this tutorial we will focus on the CD part with Azure pipelines in Azure DevOps.